Read Confucius with voice, context, and method in the same frame.

 Where this page naturally expands

 This branch opens directly into Dialoguing with Confucius and Charting Confucius, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
-Nearby pages in the same branch include Laozi, Zhuangzi, Mencius, and Nagarjuna; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.
+Nearby pages in the same branch include Mencius and Xunzi; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.